anuraagbaishya/paladin/README.md

 ## TO DO

-* Add ability to toggle viewing suppressed results at rule level
+* Add ability to toggle viewing suppressed results at repo level
 * Add a feature to add repos directly to scan instead of requiring GitHub security advisory reports